 Flip the steak and let it continue to cook for another minute or so.
 When the marinade and steak juices in the pan start to caramelize, toss the steak around the skillet one more time, and serve!
 I like to use a nonstick skillet for this because of the honey in the marinade, it gets wonderfully sticky in the pan BUT is much easier to clean up from a nonstick skillet.

-The steak is definitely the star of the show, no matter how you serve it.
+The easy Thai steak bites definitely the star of the show, no matter how you serve it.
 I like lime wedges for tang, Jay does extra sriracha, we both love cilantro, sesame seeds, green onions…kind of as many or as few toppings as you’d like work perfectly here.

 - 12 ounces steak, cubed to 1-inch pieces